mcw92/Hyppopy/README.md

 #                  data=None,
 #                  **kwargs)
 #
-# - blackbox_func: a function pointer to the users loss function
+# - blackbox_func: a function pointer to the user's loss function
 # - dataloader_func: a function pointer for handling dataloading.
 The function is called once before
 #                    optimizing.
-What it returns is passed as first argument to your loss functions
+What it returns is passed as first argument to your loss function's
 #                    data argument.
 # - preprocess_func: a function pointer for data preprocessing.
 The function is called once before
 #                    optimizing and gets via kwargs['data'] the raw data object set directly or returned
 #                    from dataloader_func.
 What this function returns is then what is passed as first
 #                    argument to your loss function.
 # - callback_func: a function pointer called after each iteration.
 The input kwargs is a dictionary
-#                  keeping the parameters used in this iteration, the 'iteration' index, the 'loss'
+#                  keeping the parameters used in this iteration, the 'iteration' index, the 'loss',
 #                  and the 'status'.
-The function in this example is used for realtime printing it's
+The function in this example is used for realtime printing its
 #                  input but can also be used for realtime visualization.
 # - data: if not done via dataloader_func one can set a raw_data object directly
-# - kwargs: dict that whose content is passed to all functions above.
+# - kwargs: dictionary whose content is passed to all functions above.

 from sklearn.svm import SVC
 from sklearn.datasets import load_iris
 from sklearn.model_selection import cross_val_score

 def my_dataloader_function(**kwargs):
     print("Dataloading...")